Mahabharata: The older generations

-King Janamejaya's ancestor Shantanu, the king of Hastinapura, has a short-lived marriage with the goddess Ganga and has a son, Devavrata (later to be called Bhishma, a great warrior), who becomes the heir apparent.
-Many years later, when King Shantanu goes hunting, he sees Satyavati, the daughter of the chief of fisherman, and asks her father for her hand.
+King Janamejaya's ancestor, Shantanu, the king of Hastinapura, had a short-lived marriage with the goddess Ganga and had a son, Devavrata (later to be called Bhishma, a great warrior), who becomes the heir apparent.
+Many years later, when King Shantanu goes hunting, he sees Satyavati, the daughter of the chief of fishermen, and asks her father for her hand.
 Her father refuses to consent to the marriage unless Shantanu promises to make any future son of Satyavati the king upon his death.
 To resolve his father's dilemma, Devavrata agrees to relinquish his right to the throne.
 As the fisherman is not sure about the prince's children honoring the promise, Devavrata also takes a vow of lifelong celibacy to guarantee his father's promise.

 Shantanu has two sons by Satyavati, Chitrāngada and Vichitravirya.
 Upon Shantanu's death, Chitrangada becomes king.
 He lives a very short uneventful life and dies.
 Vichitravirya, the younger son, rules Hastinapura.
-Meanwhile, the King of Kāśī arranges a swayamvara for his three daughters, neglecting to invite the royal family of Hastinapur.
+Meanwhile, the King of Kāśī arranges a swayamvara for his three daughters, neglecting to invite the royal family of Hastinapura.
 To arrange the marriage of young Vichitravirya, Bhishma attends the swayamvara of the three princesses Amba, Ambika, and Ambalika, uninvited, and proceeds to abduct them.
 Ambika and Ambalika consent to be married to Vichitravirya.

 The oldest princess Amba, however, informs Bhishma that she wishes to marry the king of Shalva whom Bhishma defeated at their swayamvara.
 Bhishma lets her leave to marry the king of Shalva, but Shalva refuses to marry her, still smarting at his humiliation at the hands of Bhishma.
 Amba then returns to marry Bhishma but he refuses due to his vow of celibacy.
 Amba becomes enraged and becomes Bhishma's bitter enemy, holding him responsible for her plight.
 She vows to kill him in her next life.
 Later she is reborn to King Drupada as Shikhandi (or Shikhandini) and causes Bhishma's fall, with the help of Arjuna, in the battle of Kurukshetra.